theasin/Console3D/README.md

 # Console3D
 ## Adapted for Linux
 The code is already compiled for x86\_64 platform, but you can run `g++ ConsoleRayTracing.cpp` if you want to compile it for yours.
+There still are some problems such as blinking and vertical "desync".

 ### Warning: you have to manually enter the resolution of your terminal:

+###

 ```./a.out [WIDTH] [HEIGHT]```